Climate Change Challenges

 In the run-up to the United Nation’s Climate Change Conference (COP26) in November 2021, Aberystwyth University is hosting a special week-long festival showcasing the breadth of the institution’s research, focusing on key questions and debating potential solutions to the global climate and ecological crisis.

-Our Climate Change Festival of Research will be free and open to all with a range of engaging online and in-person activities, including high-profile speakers, panel discussions, creative workshops, performances, displays and field trips.
+Our Climate Change Festival of Research is free and open to all with a range of engaging online and in-person activities, including high-profile speakers, panel discussions, performances, displays and more.